False data independency: a look at cache line and write combining

 Modern CPUs operate significantly faster than memories.
-For instance, a 4.5 GHz x64 CPU operates 30 times faster than a 6000 MHz DDR5 memory of CAS Latency 36.
-Adding latencies incurred by the bus and memory coherency protocols, CPU access to memory could be 100 times slower than CPU access to registers.
-To mitigate the speed gap, CPU incorporates layers of caches, typically with a cache line size of 64 bytes.
-However, at the programming language level, the unit of memory size is one byte.
-This discrepancy in memory unit, byte vs cache line, can lead programmers to a false sense of data independence.
-In this blog, we examine two examples that illustrate data dependencies caused by two CPU techniques: cache line and write combining.
-While the examples are written in Go, the principles apply to other programming languages as well.
+A 4.5 GHz x64 CPU operates 30 times faster than a 6000 MHz DDR5 memory of CAS Latency 36.
+Adding latencies incurred by the bus and memory coherency protocols, memory could be 100 times slower than registers.
+To mitigate the speed gap, CPU uses layers of caches, starting with cache line, typically 64 bytes.
+However, at the programming language level, the unit of memory is one byte.
+This difference in memory unit, byte vs cache line, can lead programmers to a false sense of data independence.
+In this post, I examine two examples that illustrate data dependencies caused by two CPU techniques: cache line and write combining.

 Cache Line

 A cache line is the unit of data transferred between CPU caches and memory.
 In modern architectures, there are three layers of caches, L1, L2 and L3.
 Each CPU core has its own L1 and L2 caches, while all cores share the L3 cache.
 Cache coherency protocols ensures that cores maintain a consistent view of memory.
-When two cores read and write different memory addresses from the same cache line, cache line contention cost becomes apparent, as shown in the following experiment.
+When two cores read and write different memory addresses from the same cache line, cache line contention happens.

 Experiment 1: Two go routines write two 64-bit integers.
 Each go routine performs one billion writes.
 In the control group, the two integers are on the same cache line.
 In the feature group, the two integers are on different cache lines.